Bengal Sultanate: Foreign relations

 The Bengal Sultanate had robust foreign relations.
 Records show that the Bengal Sultanate exchanged embassies with states in China, Europe, Africa, Central Asia, South Asia and Southeast Asia.
 Diplomatic allies helped Bengal to fend off invasions from neighbouring kingdoms.
 For example, the Timurid ruler of Herat and the Ming emperor of China helped bring an end to the Bengal Sultanate–Jaunpur Sultanate War.
 Bengal was also active in regional diplomacy.
 For example, the ship of the Bengali embassy to China also transported the envoys of Brunei and Aceh (Sumatra) to China.
 Bengal gave consent to envoys from Portuguese India for setting up Portuguese trading posts in coastal areas.
 Other European visitors included Niccolo De Conti, Ludovico di Varthema and Caeser Fredrick from the Republic of Venice and Bologna.

 In the Islamic world, the sultanate pledged allegiance to the contemporary Abbasid Caliphate, which was at the time held by the Mamluk Sultan of Cairo.
 The Abbasid caliph was still considered to be the symbolic leader of Sunni Islam at the time, despite dwindling territory under direct caliphate rule.
 For the Bengali Sultans, relations with the caliphate provided legitimacy among the Muslim clergy.
 For example, the converted Sultan Jalaluddin Muhammad Shah received recognition from Al-Mu'tadid II, which strengthened Jalaluddin's legitimacy in the eyes of the clergy.
 Many coins minted by the Bengal Sultanate bore the names of both the Bengali Sultans and the Abbasid Caliphs.

+During the latter part of his reign, Shamsuddin Ilyas Shah established amicable diplomatic relations with Firuz Shah Tughluq (r.
+1351–88).
+The both courts exchange of gifts, with Ilyas Shah sending elephants to the Delhi court in return for Turkish and Arabian horses.
 Sultan Ghiyasuddin Azam Shah sponsored the construction of madrasas (Islamic theological schools) in the pilgrimage cities of Makkah and Madinah.
 The schools became known as the Ghiyasia Madrasa and Banjaliah Madrasa.
 Taqi al-Din al-Fasi, a contemporary Arab scholar, was a teacher at the madrasa in Makkah.
 The madrasa in Madinah was built at a place called Husn al-Atiq near the Prophet's Mosque.
 Several other Bengali Sultans also sponsored madrasas in the Hejaz.